aws/karpenter-provider-aws/website/content/en/preview/tasks/pod-density.md

 AWS VPC CNI v1.9 introduced prefix assignment.
 In short, a single ENI can provide IP addresses for multiple pods.
 Much higher pod densities are now supported.

-Run Karpenter with the argument `--aws-eni-limited-pod-density=true` to enable nodes with more than 110 pods.
-Arguments may be specified in the controller deployment.
-In the [example helm chart](https://github.com/aws/karpenter/blob/c73f425e924bb64c3f898f30ca5035a1d8591183/charts/karpenter/templates/controller/deployment.yaml), add `args: ["--aws-eni-limited-pod-density=true"]` to `spec.containers[0]`.
+Run the Karpenter controller with the enviornment variable `AWS_ENI_LIMITED_POD_DENSITY` (or the argument  `--aws-eni-limited-pod-density=true`) to enable nodes with more than 110 pods.

+Environment variables for the Karpenter controller may be specified as [helm chart values](https://github.com/aws/karpenter/blob/c73f425e924bb64c3f898f30ca5035a1d8591183/charts/karpenter/values.yaml#L15).

 ## Limit Pod Density